FR-Webservices/my-prs/README.md

 ## Current limitations

 - only works with GitHub
-- only supports perspanl access token (PAT) for authemtication
+- only supports personal access token (PAT) for authemtication

 ## 🤝 Contribution